Skip to content

 • Don’t be a hostage of your business.
 Stick to your set work hours and then disconnect (literally) by turning off your phone.

-• Bask in the joy you are bringing to your customers.
+• Bask in the joy you’re bringing to your customers.
 If there’s anything better than a happy customer, it’s the beautiful twinkle of Christmas lights.
 And you’re making both!
 Take a minute after each project is done to truly enjoy the magic of the season, and don’t forget to snap a few before-and-after photos of your work.

 Originally published November 2021.
-Last updated on October 28th, 2022.
+Last updated on November 13, 2024.

 Join over 200k service professionals that trust Jobber